This page was last updated on September 25, 2020.

 Yosemite Conservancy is monitoring developments related to the COVID-19 (coronavirus) pandemic.
 We’ll update this page with information about changes to our programs and operations.
 In making these decisions, we are following recommendations from federal, state and local officials.

 We’ve taken steps to protect our employees and the public, and to help Yosemite supporters and fans stay in touch with the park from afar.
 Our staff has been working from home, we’ve canceled many in-person events and activities, and we are providing more ways for people to connect with the park and the Conservancy online, including through nature videos, art projects and virtual events.

 Yosemite National Park is open.
 Park entry requires reservations.

 To ensure the health of visitors, staff and residents, the park has introduced a new day-use reservation system and is implementing a variety of safety measures.
-Please visit nps.gov/yose for the latest information on the park’s reopening plan and reservation system.
+Please visit nps.gov/yose for the latest information on the park’s reservation system and COVID-19 protocols.

 In general, for information on…

 - Yosemite Conservancy events, programs and services: See below, and stay in touch with us on social media and via our email updates.

 - Yosemite National Park reservation system and COVID-19 updates: nps.gov/yose